Architecture of Planetary Boundaries

 Building With Earth (ENPC)

-Coordinated by Xavier Chateau and Emmanuel Keita, this week-long workshop offers an introduction to the issues, methods and tools involved in the design and construction of an earth-based structure through a series of lectures and a practical exercise.
-In collaboration with students from the ENPC's Civil Engineering and Construction (GCC) programme, ALP students will carry out a project that will allow them to explore different construction techniques before building a full-scale structure.
+Coordinated by Xavier Chateau and Emmanuel Keita, this one‑week workshop introduces the issues, methods and tools involved in the design and construction of earth‑based structures through a series of lectures and hands‑on exercises.
+Conducted in collaboration with students from the ENPC Civil Engineering and Construction (GCC) programme, the workshop allows participants to explore different construction techniques before building a full‑scale structure.

-A series of half-day introductory sessions to digital tools will also be organised in September.
-These will focus on the Geographic Information System (GIS) and tools for climate analysis and energy modelling using Grasshopper and the Ladybug toolkit.
+Several half‑day introductory sessions to digital tools are also organised during September, focusing in particular on Geographic Information Systems (GIS) and on climate analysis and energy modelling tools using Grasshopper and the Ladybug toolset.

 Weekly Seminars

-During these two semesters, a multidisciplinary teaching team of renowned practitioners and researchers imparts knowledge and engages in discussions with students around five main teaching themes:
+During these two semesters, a multidisciplinary teaching team of recognised practitioners and researchers contributes weekly to the programme, sharing knowledge and engaging in discussion around five main thematic areas:

 Thermodynamics of Buildings

-This course, coordinated by Jean Souviron, architect, engineer and PhD in architecture, is designed to provide, during the first semester, an in-depth understanding of the fundamental knowledge required for a good understanding of the laws and principles of heat transfer, thermodynamics and energy conversion.
+This first-semester course aims to deepen students’ understanding of the fundamental laws and principles of heat transfer, thermodynamics and energy conversion.
 It combines different scales of analysis, from the behaviour of construction materials to that of buildings and the socio-economic structures in which they are embedded.
 It adopts a life-cycle approach to study the forms of energy and the ways in which they are used in the main industrial processes that supply the building sector.
-The course will be punctuated by a series of presentations from French and international researchers and practitioners, providing a broad perspective on the opportunities offered by a good understanding of the thermodynamics of buildings in architectural practice and research.
+The course is punctuated by a series of presentations from French and international researchers and practitioners, providing a broad perspective on the opportunities offered by a good understanding of the thermodynamics of buildings in architectural practice and research.

 Knowledge and Practices of Repair